olegdayo/OlegDaYo/README.md

 ### Hey there!👋
 My name is Oleg, I'm a 20 y.o. software engineer from Moscow.
-Currently studying at Higher School of Economics, Faculcy of Computer Science, Bachelor’s Programme "Software Engineering".
+Currently I am studying at Higher School of Economics, Faculcy of Computer Science, Bachelor’s Programme "Software Engineering".

 #### Email💌: ol-sidorenkov@mail.ru